muratk5n/thirdwave/en/2022/02/base-energy-numbers.md

 As standard the 1 barrel (119 liter) of crude oil produce approximately 159 liters of gasoline / petrol.

+8 kWh of heat can be generated from 1 kg of coal

 H2 pipelines can carry 7 GW for 36 inch and 13 GW for 48-inch pipelines.

 <a name='lithium'/>